-Sites of Japan's Meiji Industrial Revolution (UNESCO) See how Japan transitioned from a samurai state to a modern society
+Sites of Japan's Meiji Industrial Revolution: Iron and Steel, Shipbuilding and Coal Mining (UNESCO) See how Japan transitioned from a feudal state to a modern society

 Journey to the sites that played a crucial role in Japan's modern development

 From the 1850s to the early 1900s, Japan underwent a rapid transformation from a feudal society that was closed to the outside world to an industrial country with a navy capable of defeating the Russian fleet in the Russo-Japanese War.
 In an era characterised by Western colonialism and imperialism, it was unheard of for a non-Western country to achieve such rapid and advanced industrialisation.